pytorch/text/examples/data_pipeline/README.md

 # Data processing pipelines with torchtext

-This example shows a few data processing pipeline with the building blocks (like tokenizer, vocab).
+This example shows a few data processing pipelines with the building blocks (like tokenizer, vocab).
 The raw text data from `torchtext.experimental.datasets.raw.text_classification` are used as the inputs for performance benchmark.
 We also enable the JIT support if possible.

 ## SentencePiece